All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

-- Mr. Exposition: He explains to Nekomamushi the history of Whitebeard's home village.
+- Mr. Exposition: He explains to Cat Viper the history of Whitebeard's home village.

 - Nice Guy: Very polite and friendly to all of his allies.
 During the War of the Best, he's even a good enough sport to have some sarcastic banter with Kizaru before the situation gets really serious.

 - Nigh Invulnerable: His power is not a Logia type, but this trait is kind of a given when you're a phoenix... although, unlike a Logia, he can't defend himself automatically; he needs to actively use his blue flames to heal himself after taking the hit.
-However, since he can actually heal from injuries and not just have attacks phase through him, he's considerably more invulnerable than a mere Logia.
-Logias cannot heal their injuries if they receive them; instead, they just dodge attacks in a very fancy way.
+However, since he can actually heal from injuries and not just have attacks phase through him, he's considerably more resilient than a mere Logia.
+Logias cannot actually heal from any real injuries they receive, such as Haki attacks; they're just really good at avoiding hits in a very fancy way.
 Marco actually tanks any and all hits, and heals up afterwards.

 - Number Two: He appears to be Whitebeard's right-hand man, giving and relaying orders to everyone until Whitebeard himself entered the fight and then assuming leadership of the Whitebeard Pirates after their Captain's death.
 A flashback to Edward Newgate's past implies Marco was also the first member of the crew to join alongside the captain.

-- Older Than They Look: He's confirmed to be 45 years old, although he looks like he'd be in his 20s.
+- Older Than They Look: Marco is 45 years old, although he looks like he'd be in his 20s.

 - The Phoenix: His Mythical Zoan Devil Fruit lets him turn into one.